 Electronic supplementary material

-Additional file 1:Schematic diagram of vectors used.
+Additional file 1:.
 (A) The pC8-36 vector contained the CMV promoter driving the Gal4/NF-YA transactivator in place of the GFAP enhancer element in pG8-18.
 (B) pC8-FasL was generated by removal of the luciferase gene from pC8-36 and replaced with the FasL gene.
 (C) The pG8-18 vector contained three-tandem repeats of the GFAP enhancer element upstream of the minimal CMV promoter.
 The pG8-18 amplicon vector consisted of the eGFP gene under the control of the immediate early promoter (IE4/5p) for titering and monitoring of viral infection. pG8-FADD was generated by swapping the luciferase transgene in pG8-18 with the FADD gene.
 (D) pIH8GalLuc, which lacked the Gal4/NF-YA transactivator sequence, served as a negative control throughout this study.
 (TIFF 619 KB)

 About this article